The ultimate guide to B2B branding

 How B2B branding has evolved over the years

 The purpose of branding is repeat business.
 B2B, much like B2C branding, has had to evolve with the times to become more ethical, relatable, and accessible in order to nurture working relationships and secure repeat business.
-Your branding is communicated through your marketing efforts in order to create an association between your brand’s desired qualities and your company.
+Your branding is communicated through your marketing efforts to create an association between your brand’s desired qualities and your company.

 Recent shifts in consumer considerations and expectations reflect a need for brands to behave less like faceless corporations, and more like people.
 Users everywhere are expressing a need for connection, transparency, empathy, and authenticity.

-With the advent of globalisation, social media, and more comprehensive service hours, businesses are expected to be personable, active, and reachable.
+With the advent of globalisation, social media, and more comprehensive service hours, businesses are also expected to be personable, active, and reachable.
 The people making up the B in B2B organisations desire the same; whether B2B or B2C, branding has never mattered more.

 Branding in the B2B sector has also evolved due to the changing profile of the B2B buyer.
-Today, you’ve got a customer base that is always on, always connected and jumping from platform to platform – expecting seamless and efficient experiences.
+Today, you’ve got a customer base that is always on, always connected and jumping from platform to platform and expecting seamless and efficient experiences.
 Furthermore, B2B companies now have to take into account that a customer will likely have detailed research on their product and gathered opinions from their peers to inform their purchasing decision before they come to you.
-Therefore, embodying your brand identity in each of your business relationships is crucial – you never know where your next endorsement might come from.
+Therefore, embodying your brand identity in each of your business relationships is crucial: you never know where your next endorsement might come from.

 Success stories

 There are plenty of great examples of B2B branding done right.
+Let’s look into them below.

 Google